 Legislators typically have very strong Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 Also, Legislators typically have moderate Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Legislator tend to value Relationships, Achievement, and Independence.
+Compared to most people, those working as a Legislator tend to value Relationships, Achievement, and Recognition.

 Most importantly, Legislators strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.